-The 2021 edition of the Global Development Awards Competition will feature two categories:
+The 2021 edition of the Global Development Awards Competition featured two categories: (See who won).

 The Japanese Award for Outstanding Research on Development (2021)